0Xdarkday/Snake-Eye/README.md

 ## Features

+### Customizing Detection Rules

+- You can customize the detection rules by editing the **config.json** file.
+This allows you to fine-tune how different attacks are detected based on your specific needs.

+### Adding Payloads for Detection

+To enhance the detection mechanisms, you can add custom payloads. **Ensure that you URL-encode the payloads before adding them to config.json.** URL-encoding converts characters into a format that can be transmitted over the internet.
+Threshold and Window

+  -  **Threshold:** This parameter defines the number of occurrences of a specific event (e.g., packets, requests) that must be detected within a given time window to consider it suspicious.
+  -  **Window:** This parameter defines the time period (in seconds) during which the occurrences are counted.

 ### Comprehensive Packet Inspection
 - **Request and Response Analysis**: Inspects both HTTP request and response payloads to identify potential SQL injection attempts.
 - **Pattern Matching**: Utilizes predefined patterns to detect various types of attacks, ensuring broad coverage and effective detection.